jazzband/django-debug-toolbar/docs/panels.rst

 .. class:: debug_toolbar.panels.alerts.AlertsPanel

-This panel shows alerts for a set of pre-defined issues.
-Currently, the only issue it checks for is the encoding of a form that takes a file input not being set to ``multipart/form-data``.
+This panel shows alerts for a set of pre-defined cases:

+- Alerts when the response has a form without the ``enctype="multipart/form-data"`` attribute and the form contains a file input

 History
 ~~~~~~~